mako1937/SubaruProject/README.md

 # SubaruProject
-Why there is a bias on Subaru drivers.
+Why there is a sexual orientation bias on Subaru drivers.